WagyuDEV/repbot/README.md

 # Repbot
-A discord bot that tracks the reputation of users based on their total `+rep`s - their total `-rep`s
+A discord bot that tracks the reputation of users based on their total `+rep`s minus their total `-rep`s

 # TODO
 - [ ] Basic bot, user interaction, POC database